csells/flutter_fixit_warehouse/README.md

 messages it's receiving from the LLM.

-The most important part of this orchestation is mapping the kind of message received from the server to the apppropriate page in the wizard to display next:
+The most important part of this orchestation is mapping the kind of message received from the server to the apppropriate Flutter page to display next:

 ```dart
 class _WizardPageState extends State<WizardPage> {